piroor/tweet.sh/README.md

  * `-r`: command line to run for each retweet.
  * `-q`: command line to run for each quotation.
  * `-f`: command line to run when a user follows you.
+ * `-s`: command line to run for each search result, matched to the keywords given via the `-k` option.

 Handler command lines will receive a JSON string of the [mention](https://dev.twitter.com/rest/reference/get/statuses/show/%3Aid) or the [event](https://dev.twitter.com/streaming/overview/messages-types#Events_event) via the standard input.